Purushothaman-natarajan/Yoga_Pose-Image-Classification/README.md

 The dataset used in this project can be found [here](https://www.kaggle.com/datasets/shrutisaxena/yoga-pose-image-classification-dataset).

-Here's an overview of the steps involved in the image processing and model tuning process:

 ## Image Processing Steps
 1. **Array NumPy Conversion**: The images were processed into NumPy arrays for efficient handling in deep learning models.
 2. **Reshaping to 224x224**: The images were reshaped to a standardized dimension of 224x224 pixels.